ashlynn-ward/100daysofcode/dailyLog.md

     Topics covered - CSS Box model and font properties Today, I reviewed how to use the box model to change the layout of a website.
 I also learned about the different properties related to font, and how to link an external font to an HTML file.
     Project completed - Motivational Poster: This website looks like a motivational poster.
 It includes a large image and the motivational text.
 The purpose of this website was to work with the box model and link external fonts to a project.

+Day 45 - June 24, 2025
+    Topics covered - Web Scraping wiht BeautifulSoup Today, I learned what web scraping is.
+This is a completely new topic to me.
+I learned how to open HTML files using requests, then how to parse them using different selectors using the BeautifulSoup class.
+I also looked into the ethics behind web scraping.
+    Project completed - Top 100 Movies: This program scrapes a website for a list of its top 100 movies.
+It then stores that list in a text document.
+That way, the user can remove the movies as they watch them.

+Day 46 - June 25, 2025
+    Today, no new topics were covered.
+Instead, I practiced web scraping in a larger project.
+    Project completed - Spotify Playlist: this program prompts the user for a date.
+Then, it scrape Billboard's top 100 songs for that date and creates a Spotify playlist out of them.

+Day 47 - June 26, 2025
+    Today, no new topics were covered.
+Instead, I worked on a larger project.
+    Project completed - Amazon Price Tracker: this program scrapes Amazon's website for a specified item.
+When that price drops below a threshold, an email is sent to the user to notify them.

+Day 48 - June 27, 2025
+    Topics covered - Selenium Webdriver
+        Today, I learned how to use the selenium library to scrape and interact with websites.
+One thing I noticed was that there are a lot of separate modules you must import to do different things within this library.
+    Project completed - Auttomated Game Bot: this program automates the game play of Cookie Clicker.
+It clicks the cookie and buys the most expensive items from the store.
+After five minutes of playing, the final cookie count and cookies per second are printed.
+    Note - this game does not use the actual Cookie Clicker website.
+Instead, it uses an app that someone uploaded to github for educational purposes.

+Day 49 - June 28, 2025
+    Today, no new topics were covered.
+Instead, a larger project was finished.
+    Project completed - LinkedIn Job Application: this program uses Selnium to automatically fill in job applications on LinkedIn.
+It only applies for the ones that require minimal information (name, exmail, phone number).
+TO use this program, you must enter your own LinkedIn credentials, add your resume to your profile, and turn off 2-step verification.

+Day 50 - June 29, 2025
+    Today, no new topics were covered.
+I decided to stray from the course slightly because I did not like the project for the day, so I practiced the basics of Selenium more in my own project.
+    Project completed - Job Board Listings: this program asks the user to enter a keyword and location, then searches Indeed for job listings that match.
+It then stores them in a dictionary and prints them for the user.

+Day 51 - June 30, 2025
+    Today, no new topics were covered.
+Again, I completed my own project to practice using Selenium webdriver.
+One new thing I cam across in this project was the pandas.read_html method.
+This allows you to pass a URL or HTML table to pandas to convert into a dataframe.
+It always returns the tables it finds in a list.
+These can then be saved as csv's.
+    Project completed - Downloading Population Tables: this project navigates through Statistics Canada's website for population data.
+The table chosen was completely random, and it would be easy to change which table to choose.
+Once it opens the page with the data, the pandas library is used to read the table and store it as a csv.
+The table is also downloaded from the website.